Guided by the Beauty of Our Taxes

 Economists love the LVT for this reason.
 It’s sometimes referred to as ‘the perfect tax’, one that could replace all other taxes, and has been championed by the likes of Paul Samuelson, Milton Friedman, Paul Krugman, and Joseph Stiglitz (and these are just the Nobel Prize winners listed as supporters of the tax on the LVT Wikipedia page).

+III.
 The modern landed gentry

 The place where LVT does its best work is in cities.